weirdev/evolution/v2/py/src/evolution/LEARNINGS.md

     Chance for duplicate child organisms
     Increase brain processing step count b224ccf - Sample 200 - Highest acheived int kill rate 0.0925
+The more steps needed to evolve an advantageous phenotype, the more gradual learning must be (higher reproduction, more steps)